(Revised February 2009,edited July 2010, revised January 2013, February 2013, March 2013, April 2013, April 2014, May 2014)

 The above applies to the Senate, Senate Standing Committees, Subcommittees, Ad Hoc Committees and Task Forces.

 All motions and resolutions shall be preceded by a notice of motion which is to be given in writing at a previous meeting of the Senate, or is to be submitted to the Secretary in time to be included in the agenda circulated before the next meeting.
 Otherwise motions and resolutions shall not be proceeded with, except with the consent of two-thirds of the members of the Senate present.

 Motions of substance shall be in writing and shall be referred to a committee for study and report.

 The above does not preclude the two undernoted exceptions:

-the Agenda Committee shall have the responsibility for recommending that matters coming forward from Faculty Boards and Schools to the Senate be considered initially by the Senate itself, subject to referral by the Senate, at its discretion, to Committee.
+the Agenda and Summer Advisory Committee shall have the responsibility for recommending that matters coming forward from Faculty Boards and Schools to the Senate be considered initially by the Senate itself, subject to referral by the Senate, at its discretion, to Committee.

 reports of Committees appointed by the Senate for special purposes will be presented directly to the Senate.
 The Senate may, at its discretion, refer such reports to Committee.

 The original motion, as referred, will normally be placed on the same agenda where the committee report is presented, under Motions.